open-horizon/exchange-api/README.md

     - detect if pattern contains 2 services that depend on the same exclusive MS
     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.27.0

+- Issue 313: Expanded unit testing structure to cover most of the Exchange.
+- Added code coverge tool scoverage to the project.
+- Added linter tool Scapegoat to the project.
+- Open Horizon domain prefix added to system testing package.
+- sbt will now pull-down a newer version of plugins if one is available.
+Defined versions are now the minimum accepted.

 ## Changes in 2.26.0